 The term refers to a chunk of the employee’s wages retained from their paycheck.
 The amount goes towards taxes and is indicated in the W-2 forms, generated by placing calculations from W-4 alongside the employee’s annual earnings.

 Work-life balance is symmetry between the time available for an employee’s professional life and personal life.
-A fair work-life balance grants the employee fair working hours, and adequate rest and leisure away from work, ensuring their wellbeing.
-It is also among employee retention tactics.
+A fair work-life balance grants the employee fair working hours and adequate rest and leisure away from work, ensuring their well-being.
+Work-life balance is a critical employee retention factor.

 This term refers to a mutually agreed leeway for employees to decide how to run their work day.
 It includes factors like when, where, how, and how long the employee works, as long as they deliver